Skip to content

 Install Ruby

-Mastodon is built using Ruby on Rails, so we need to install Ruby version 3.3.x on your Ubuntu server using rbenv to make sure it works right.
+Since Mastodon is built with Ruby on Rails, we need to install Ruby version 3.3.x on your Ubuntu server using rbenv.
+Using a specific Ruby version ensures that Mastodon and its components work correctly, as different software requires precise versions to function properly.

 Why is this necessary?
 Different software needs specific versions of Ruby to work correctly.